Skip to main content

 • Chat to a loved one on the phone or on video chat.

-• Engage in an enjoyable activity; a hobby or something relaxing such as tending to your indoor/outdoor plants, knitting, music, art, books, cars, cooking…
+• Do activities you enjoy; a hobby or something relaxing such as tending to your indoor/outdoor plants, knitting, music, art, books, cars, cooking…

-• Do any kind of dynamic movement.
-At home, put on some music and dance around the room, play with your pet, stretch or follow an online exercise video (there are many on YouTube, for instance)
+• Do any kind of movement.
+At home, put on some music and dance around the room, play with your pet, stretch or follow an online exercise video (there are many on YouTube, for instance).

 • Go for a walk or a bike ride around the block.